The complex AGM, periods of elliptic curves over C and complex elliptic logarithms: Examples

 \section{Examples}

 In the following examples, we will illustrate our method for computing the period lattices of elliptic curves over $\C$, and the elliptic logarithms of complex points.
-These examples were computed using the \Magma\ implementation by the second author.
-All complex numbers in our examples are computed correctly up to $100$ decimal places, but only the first $20$ decimal places will be shown.
-Note that we implemented our own function for computing optimal AGM values, since the standard function in \Magma\ does not always return an optimal one.
+These examples were computed both using the \Magma\ implementation by the second author and also using the \Sage\ implementation by the first author; a \Sage\ script which reproduces these examples is available at \cite{elog-arxiv-preprint}.